nt153133/WitchHunt/README.md

 var WitchHuntSearcher = new WitchHunt(file.Slice((int) text.PointerToRawData, (int) text.SizeOfRawData), new IntPtr(text.VirtualAddress));
 IntPtr result = WitchHuntSearcher.Search("48 8D 05 ?? ?? ?? ??
 48 C7 43 ?? ?? ?? ?? ??
 48 8D 4B ??
 48 89 03 66 C7 43 ?? ?? ??
 Add 3 TraceRelative");
 ```
-Though you'd want to only everything above WitchHuntSearcher.Search() once to prevent loading the file into memory multiple times.
+Though you'd want to only do everything above WitchHuntSearcher.Search() once to prevent loading the file into memory multiple times.

 ####From a process
 Using the pattern searcher on a process's memory is very easy.
 This example is assuming it's be run while injected in the process.